Radio Music 2

 The Basics

-- Four full days of teaching, workshops, discussions and activities.
+- Four full days of workshops, listening sessions, discussions and activities.

 - All dietary requirements catered for.